Celia Keenan-Bolger On Stage - Theater Credits, Bio and Tickets

 Ms. Keenan-Bolger followed this with a Lincoln Center Theater debut, starring as Mother in an off-Broadway production of Sarah Ruhl's The Oldest Boy from October to December 2014.
 She was last seen on Broadway as Varya, opposite Diane Lane, in Roundabout Theatre Company's 2016 revival of Chekhov's The Cherry Orchard and she was last seen off-Broadway in Second Stage Theatre's 2017 production of A Parallelogram.

 Although primarily known for her career on stage, Ms. Keenan-Bolger has also appeared in a number of high-profile television shows over the years, including "Law & Order" (2007), "Law & Order: Special Victims Unit" (2014), "Nurse Jackie" (2014), "The Good Wife" (2015), "Elementary" (2015), "Good Behavior" (2016), "Blue Bloods" (2017), "NCIS: New Orleans" (2017), and "Bull" (2018).
 Her film credits include "Mariachi Gringo" (2012), "The Visit" (2015), "Breakable You" (2017), and "Diane" (2018).

-Ms. Keenan-Bolger returned to Broadway on November 1, 2018, taking on the role of Scout in Aaron Sorkin's new stage adaptation of the classic Harper Lee novel To Kill a Mockingbird, and ends her year-long run on November 3, 2019.
+Ms. Keenan-Bolger returned to Broadway on November 1, 2018, taking on the role of Scout in Aaron Sorkin's new stage adaptation of the classic Harper Lee novel To Kill a Mockingbird.
+She won her first Tony Award in the category of 'Best Performance By An Actress In A Featured Role In A Play' for her portrayal and she ended her year-long run in the production on November 3, 2019.